ibachni/backtester_v2/adr/021-micro-batch.md

 Accepted

 ## Context
-In our previous event-driven architecture, the `BacktestEngine` and `Bus` operated in a "free-running" mode.
+In the previous version, an event-driven architecture, the `BacktestEngine` and `Bus` operated in a "free-running" mode.
 The Engine would push market data as fast as possible, and subscribers (Strategies, Risk, Execution) would process events concurrently.

 This introduced **non-deterministic race conditions**:
 1.  **Time Leakage:** The Engine could advance the clock to $T+1$ while a Strategy was still calculating signals for $T$.